RobotUnion/rallf-js-sdk/README.md

       "name": "robot-dev-example",
       "type": "web",
       "main": "src/main.js",
-      "debug_url": "",
       "version_name": "1.0.0",
       "code_version": 0,
       "key": "access_key",
       "secret": "access_secret"
     }
     ```
-      * You can get the access key and secret from [RALF Panel](https://ralf-staging.robotunion.net/)
+      * You can get the access key and secret from [RALLF Panel](https://alpha.rallf.com/)
       * `main`: should be the main file of the RobotApp `src/main.js`